Grudz/Grudz.github.io/index.md

 ~~~

 This is an interesting use of callbacks.
 This function changes the learning rate per every epoch.
-Then after the model is trained at a bunch of different learning rates, you can graph the epochs vs learning rate and discover the optimal learning rate for your model's optimizer.
+Then after the model is trained at a bunch of different learning rates, I graphed the epochs vs the learning rate and discovered the optimal learning rate for my model's optimizer.

 ~~~python
 lr_schedule = tf.keras.callbacks.LearningRateScheduler(